 French fashion in general is for those with an eye for traditional design.
 It’s full of classy, stylish, understated pieces and shies away from bold stand out colours.
 Even the major players like Saint Laurent, Dior or Husbands never get too flashy, although things are slowly starting to change.

-If you don’t already own a few French numbers in your wardrobe, or you’re new to the world of haute couture and some of the most well-established labels in menswear, then you’re in the right place.
+If you don’t already own a few Parisian-style numbers in your wardrobe, or you’re new to the world of haute couture and some of the most well-established labels in menswear, then you’re in the right place.
 French fashion remains a celebrated gem for men of all ages, and it’s for this reason we have decided to share with you our favourite French brands – to add a bit of chic to ya week!

-French Menswear Brands FAQ
+French Clothing Brands FAQ

 Are berets still in style?

 A beret is a flat-crowned hat traditionally worn by the French as part of their military uniform in the 19th century.
 Thanks to high-fashion establishments like Prada and Louis Vuitton, it has become popular again, though admittedly, not many can pull it off.

 With moto or biker jackets, go for a neat and relaxed look.
 Combine it with ripped jeans and canvas sneakers, or black chinos and suede Chelsea boots.

 What is the difference between a satchel and a messenger bag?

 They are worn differently.
 A messenger bag is designed to be worn against the lower back, with a cross-body strap that is shorter than a satchel’s.
 Satchels can be worn diagonally across the body or on the shoulder riding on the hip.

 Atelier, Production, Creation is literally what APC stands for.
 They are all about the making and design process, and how sharing ideas can create beautiful things.
 Jean Touitou started the brand in 1987 as a way to expose his elegant yet minimalist take on classic jeans, made from raw denim.